queezythegreat/arduino-cmake/README.rst

       |-- ExampleLib.cpp
       `-- OtherLibSource.cpp

-Now because the power of Arduino lies within those user created libraries, support for them is built right into **Arduino CMake**.
-The **Arduino SDK** comes with a large number of default libraries, adding new libraries is simple.
+Now because the power of Arduino lies within those user-created libraries, support for them is built right into **Arduino CMake**.
+The **Arduino SDK** comes with a large number of default libraries and adding new libraries is simple.

 To incorporate a library into your firmware, you can do one of three things: